particle-iot/docs/src/content/datasheets/cellular/electron-datasheet.md

  * Real-time operation system (RTOS)
  * FCC, CE and IC certified

 <sup>[1]</sup>The LTE model uses a MFF2 SMD Particle SIM instead of a physical SIM card.
 The Electron LTE is only available to existing enterprise customers who have deployed an Electron 2G/3G solution and would like to upgrade to LTE.
 It is only available in tray quantities.
 New designs should use the Boron LTE or B Series B402 SoM.
+It can only be used in the United States, Canada, and Mexico at this time.

 ## Interfaces